-If your IBD makes you feel very tired, then you may have problems understanding what people are saying.
-But for most people with IBD, communication is unlikely to be a problem, unless they have other health problems.
+If your Crohn's or Colitis makes you feel very tired, then you may have problems understanding what people are saying.
+But for most people with Crohn's or Colitis, communication is unlikely to be a problem, unless they have other health problems.
 For example, if you are hard of hearing or have a learning disability, you may score points for this activity.